Image: Shutterstock

 12. Bradley Wright-Phillips

-Bradley Wright-Phillips is an English football player who plays a striker for the New York Red Bulls team.
-He began his career with the Manchester City and spent the remainder of his time in England, playing with Brentford, Southampton, and Plymouth Argyle.
+Bradley Wright-Phillips is an English football player who plays as a striker for the New York Red Bulls team.
+He began his career with Manchester City and spent the remainder of his time in England, playing with Brentford, Southampton, and Plymouth Argyle.

 13. Sarah Barrable-Tishauer